dreamhead/moco/moco-doc/junit.md

 # JUnit Integration

-Moco make use of Test Rule in JUnit to simplify JUnit integration. **MocoJunitRunner** provices several ways to run Moco server as Test Rule, which can start Moco server before your test and stop after the test.
+Moco makes use of Test Rule in JUnit to simplify JUnit integration. **MocoJunitRunner** provides several ways to run Moco server as Test Rule, which can start Moco server before your test and stop after the test.

 **Table of Contents**